m-naeem66622/flight-event-management/tasks.md

 (if provided) are in the future, and if it’s not it should respond with a simple HTML page that informs the user that the ticket reservation isn’t successful due to invalid dates.
 4. If the form data is valid:
-a.
-The endpoint should send a confirmation email to the email address provided by the user.
+    - The endpoint should send a confirmation email to the email address provided by the user.
 The email should contain a brief message thanking the user for their reservation.
 Hint: Refer to week 8 for sending emails.
-b.
-The endpoint should respond with a simple thank you HTML page
+    - The endpoint should respond with a simple thank you HTML page
 5. Modify the HTML form to submit the user input to the form submission endpoint you created.